nbari/zunzuncito/docs/zunzun/Routes.rst

 .. note::
-   Defining routes or using the directory structure is a design choice, some times having all in one module can be easy to maintein, while other times would be prefered to have a module for every specific task.
+   Defining routes or using the directory structure is a design choice, some times having all in one module can be easy to maintain, while other times having a module for each specific task, would be prefered.

 .. seealso::
    The `zun_ prefix </en/latest/zunzun/Prefix.html>`_